nielsfaber/alarmo/README.md

 This property is intended for motion sensors, which have a relatively long period before they return to inactive state, after the zone is clear.
 By setting this property, it is possible to set a leave delay that is lower than the reset period of this sensor.

+#### Arm on close
+The alarm on close feature is intended for entrances only.
+When setting this property to a door/contact sensor, Alarmo will watch this sensor while the alarm is in state *arming*, and determine if the user left the house.

+Once the sensor state changes from open to closed, this is interpreted as the user closing the (front) door.
+Alarmo will skip the remaining of the exit delay, and proceed directly to the *armed* state.
+If any sensor (without the *allow-open* setting) is still open, the alarm will return to *disarmed* state.

+Note: Alarmo uses a built-in 5 seconds delay to allow for contact bounce (the chattering of a door when pulling it shut).

+#### Trigger when unavailable

+HA defines the *unavailable* state for sensors for which the state is undeterminate (can be either open or closed).
+The *unavailable* state usually occurs when a battery-powered sensor loses connection to the gateway.
+This might be a harmless scenario (such as an empty battery) but it could also be the result of tampering of the sensor.

+Since Alarmo cannot guarantee the security of your house when this occurs, it might be desirable to have the alarm trigger if this occurs.
+Setting the *trigger when unavailable* setting has the effect that the *unavailable* state is treated the same as the sensor being *open*.

 ### Codes and users